usrz/minimal-ubuntu/README.md

 ### Ubuntu repositories

-Normally we want to use a local mirror of the Ubuntu repositories, in our case we're in Germany, so we'll use the `de` mirrors.
+Normally you will want to use a local mirror of the Ubuntu repositories.
+In my case (Germany), I'll use the `de` mirror.

-In our case, for `ARM64`, the repository base URL will be:
+For `ARM64`, the repository base URL will be:

 ```shell
 export REPO_URL="http://de.ports.ubuntu.com/ubuntu-ports"
 export TARGET_ARCH="arm64"
 ```

-While for `X86_64` the repository base URL will be:
+For `X86_64` the repository base URL will be:

 ```shell
 export REPO_URL="http://de.archive.ubuntu.com/ubuntu"